uos/minot/docs/docs/installation.md

 To build the Minot TUI, there are some feature flags for embedding common network participants for convenience.
 A detailed list of supported flags can be found in the [Minot features definition](https://github.com/uos/minot/blob/main/minot/Cargo.toml#L45).

 With default settings, Minot builds with an integrated coordinator.
 When running the following command with no changes, you will get a `minot` binary with integrated Coordinator and a `minot-coord` binary, that is *just* a Coordinator.
-The standalone Coordinator is enough for sharing variables with the rat library TODOLINK.
+The standalone Coordinator is enough for sharing variables [with the rat library](./varshare.md#library).

 ???
 "Publishing custom and any-type messages"